 - Why is my skin so itchy all of a sudden?

-- Why does my husband have a wheezing sound in his head?
+- Why does my husband keep twitching and jumping in his sleep?

 - Why does it burn when my husband ejaculates inside me?

 - Why does my diabetic husbands legs go blue?

 - Why does my stomach burn all the time?